Using AI in Transana

 Advantages:

 Quality.
-ChatGPT 5 often offered excellent quality responses during my AI prompt tests.
+Claude and ChatGPT 5 often offered excellent quality responses during my AI prompt tests.
 (See below.)
 It was less prone to making false statements than some of the other models I tested. |

 Advantages: